 Decisions concerning source concepts, target concepts and validity of equivalencies were made by consensus of all parties (ICN, IHTSDO and the IHTSDO Nursing Special Interest Group (SIG)).
-In addition, the Nursing SIG has provided international validation of the content included in the set prior to publication.
+The SNOMED International Nursing Derivatives Editorial Group now provides international validation of the content included in the set prior to publication with each release.